EbookFoundation/thoth-wiki/Thoth_Works.md

 In case the Work is an Edited Book, do _not_ add chapters contributors as Authors.
 Once chapter functionality is installed, these will be able to be added separately.

-### Institution
-The institution of the contributor at the moment of contribution.

 ### Biography
 The biography of the contributor at the moment of contribution.